BlueBrain/neurox/README.md

 ```
 find ./neurox -iname *.h -o -iname *.cc  | xargs cpplint.py
 ```
+False positives can be ignored by putting `// NOLINT` at the end of the line or `// NOLINTNEXTLINE` in the previous line.

 Copyright Blue Brain Project, EPFL, Switzerland; and Center for Research in Extreme Scale Technologies, Indiana University